 Elastic data map in Microsoft Purview

-The Microsoft Purview data map provides the foundation for data discovery and data governance.
-It captures metadata about data present in analytics, software-as-a-service (SaaS), and operation systems in hybrid, on-premises, and multi-cloud environments.
-The Microsoft Purview data map stays up to date with its built-in scanning and classification system.
+The Microsoft Purview Data Map provides the foundation for data discovery and data governance.
+It captures metadata about data present in analytics, software-as-a-service (SaaS), and operational systems in hybrid, on-premises, and multicloud environments.
+The data map stays up to date with its built-in scanning and classification system.

-All Microsoft Purview accounts have a data map that elastically grow starting at one capacity unit.
+All Microsoft Purview accounts have a data map that starts at one capacity unit, and can elastically grow.
 They scale up and down based on request load and metadata stored within the data map.

 Data map capacity unit

 Operations are the throughput measure of the Microsoft Purview Data Map.
 They include any Create, Read, Write, Update, and Delete operations on metadata stored in the Data Map.
-Some examples of operations are listed below:
+Some examples of operations are: